adamsilver/adamsilver.io-jekyll/_drafts/2015-08-16-the-real-progressive-enhancement.md

 ## 2. Handling the Javascript disabled scenario is only half of the story

-It is true that some people do disable Javascript and so for that reason it needs *some* consideration.
-However, if that was the only consideration, it would be significantly easier, not to care for this scenario.
-However, this is not the only consideration &hellip;
+It's true &mdash; some people disable Javascript. *If* this was the only scenario to consider, it might be *easier* to disgard it.
+However, this is not the case&hellip;

-Some browsers don't support Javascript so relying on it for the core experience is ill-advised.
+Some browsers don't support Javascript, so relying on it for the core experience is ill-advised.
 Some people install plugins, such as those that disable tracking, these can cause script to break i.e. when one script references another object in a *blocked* script.

 Sometimes the network is at fault.
 Only some of the script makes it down the wire.
 Perhaps a firewall or proxy messed with it.
 This actually happened to me when I worked at Deutsche Telekom.
-The network had the audacity to strip what it thought was a comment inside a well-known library, but it was actually a regex.
+The network stripped out what it thought was a comment inside a well-known library, but it was actually a regex.
 Mobile networks can often do these things in the name of performance but it actually broke several sites.

 *Note: having the latest iPhone with Javascript enabled made no difference.*

-But, more *commonly* and most *importantly*, is when browsers lack support for one or more APIs that your application tries to use (examples later).
+But, more *commonly* and most *importantly*, is when a browser lacks support for one or more APIs that your app tries to implement.
+This point is well worth labouring over and I will demonstrate this shortly.

 ## 3. Javascript does not degrade gracefully without developer intervention (unlike HTML and CSS).